justeslam/offsec2/notes/windows_enumeration.md

 > dir "C:\Users\jim\Downloads"
 # While it is important to create a list of installed applications on the target system, it is equally important to identify which of them are currently running.
 > Get-Process
+> Get-Process NonStandardProcess | Select-Object Path
-> Get-Process NonStandardProcess | Select-Object Path # Get the path of the process
+> Get-Process -Name notepad | Select-Object -ExpandProperty "Path"
+# Get the path of the process
 # Sensitive information may be stored in meeting notes, configuration files, or onboarding documents.
 With the information we gathered in the situational awareness process, we can make educated guesses on where to find such files.
 > Get-ChildItem -Path C:\xampp -Include *.txt,*.ini -File -Recurse -ErrorAction SilentlyContinue
 > Get-ChildItem -Path C:\ -Include *.txt,*.pdf,*.xls,*.xlsx,*.doc,*.docx,*kdbx -File -Recurse -ErrorAction SilentlyContinue
 # If you get access to the machine through another user, then restart the file search, as permissions may have changed
+> Get-ChildItem -Path C:\ -Filter ".git" -Recurse -Force -ErrorAction SilentlyContinue # to discover .git or any folder in c:\
 > Get-ChildItem -Path C:\ -Include local.txt,proof.txt -File -Recurse -ErrorAction SilentlyContinue | type # Great, but only for CTFs, probably shouldn't get used to it
 > findstr /spin “password” *.* # find all files with the word "password" in them
 > Get-History
 > (Get-PSReadlineOption).HistorySavePath
+> LOOK IN THE EVENT VIEWER FOR PASSWORDS # should go to Event Viewer → Events from Script Block Logging are in Application and Services → Microsoft → Windows → PowerShell → Operational then search more .
+Apply filter for 4104 events , should appear in top 5
 # We can obtain the IP address and port number of applications running on servers integrated with AD by simply enumerating all SPNs in the domain, meaning we don't need to run a broad port scan.
 > setspn -L iis_service # or any server,client you discover
 > net accounts # Obtain the account policy, lockout threshold
+> mountvol # to list all drives that are currently mounted) (no mount points might be interesting have a look at it
 ```

 ### PowerView.ps1